cs673-team-silver-serpent/project/README.Deploy.md

 #### Procure a Digital Ocean "Droplet"

-Project Portal is hosted on a Ubuntu 14.04 "Droplet" on Digital Ocean.
+Project Portal is hosted on a Ubuntu 14.04 "Droplet" on [Digital Ocean]: (https://www.digitalocean.com/products/droplets/).

 #### Building the MEAN stack
 Once the service is procured, you must build the MEAN stack on the droplet.
-Follow the steps on How to Install a MEAN.JS Stack on an Ubuntu 14.04 Server.
+Follow the steps on [How to Install a MEAN.JS Stack on an Ubuntu 14.04 Server]: (https://www.digitalocean.com/community/tutorials/how-to-install-a-mean-js-stack-on-an-ubuntu-14-04-server).
 Install MongoDB and Node, meaning follow the instructions up to the point of the section "Install the Rest of the Components with NPM, Git, and Bower."
 DO NOT install the sample project described in "Install the Rest . . . "; proceed to "Clone Project Portal 'Prod'" Branch below.

 #### Clone Project Portal "Prod" Branch